algolia/vue-instantsearch/.github/V2_PROGRESS.md

 * [~] `ais-refinement-list` Haroenv
 * [x] `ais-search-box`
 * [ ] `ais-snippet`
+  * Just a getter for \_snippetResult, doesn't set any parameters
 * [x] `ais-sort-by`
 * [x] `ais-stats`
 * [ ] `ais-toggle-refinement`

+## Which level of customization?

+1.  there's a slot at the top level (always)
+2.  every list as `item` as a slot (if makes sense, can be added after 2.0)